-Anniversary Date The date upon which the yearly premium rate is adjusted and benefit changes normally become effective.
-This Benefit Handbook, Schedule of Benefits, and Prescription Drug Brochure (if applicable) will terminate unless renewed on the Anniversary Date.
+Anniversary Date The date agreed to by HPHC and your Employer Group upon which the yearly Employer Group premium rate is adjusted and benefit changes normally become effective.
+This Benefit Handbook.
+Schedule of Benefits, Prescription Drug Brochure (if applicable) and any applicable riders, and the Employer Group agreement will terminate unless renewed on the Anniversary Date.